WPTRT/wptrt-customize-pro/readme.md

 This is a custom section class for the WordPress customizer, which allows theme authors to build a section that has a "button."
 It's primary purpose is for providing a standardized method of creating a "pro" or "upsell" section in the customizer.
 However, it can technically be used to link to anywhere.

-You'll need to use an autoloader with this.
-Ideally, this would be [Composer](https://getcomposer.org).
-However, we have a [basic autoloader](https://github.com/WPTRT/wptrt-autoload) available to include with themes if needed.

 ## Usage

 The following code should be integrated within your theme's existing customizer code.